dechamps/LoudspeakerExplorer/Loudspeaker_Explorer.md

 **Charts can take a few seconds to load when scrolling**, especially if you're using the notebook for the first time.
 Be patient.

-**Charts will not be generated if the section they're under is folded while the code runs.** To manually load a chart, click the Run (Play) icon next to the code block above it.
-Or use *Run all* again after unfolding the section.
+**Charts will not be generated if the section they're under is folded while the notebook is running.** To manually load a chart after running the notebook, click on the square to the left of the *Show Code* button.
+Or simply use *Run all* again after unfolding the section.

 ## Acknowledgments